Multi-TAP: Multi-criteria Target Adaptive Persona Modeling for Cross-Domain Recommendation: Conclusion

 \textbf{Competitors.} We compare \ours\ with eight baselines under two settings: single-domain recommendation methods, including BPRMF~\cite{BPR}, NGCF~\cite{wang2019ngcf}, and LightGCN~\cite{he2020lightgcn}, and cross-domain recommendation methods, including UniCDR~\cite{UniCDR}, CDIMF~\cite{samra2024cdimf}, CUT~\cite{cut}, PPA~\cite{zhang2024ppa}, and DGCDR~\cite{wang2025dgcdr}.
 Detailed descriptions of the CDR baselines are provided in Section~\ref{sec:rworks}.
 For evaluation, we use implementations from the widely adopted open-source library QRec\footnote{https://github.com/Coder-Yu/QRec.}, and resort to author-released code when unavailable.

 \textbf{Implementation details.} All experiments are conducted using PyTorch on NVIDIA RTX 6000 Ada GPUs.
-Following \cite{yang2024not, cdcdr, BiTGCF}, we use the Adam optimizer \cite{kingma2014adam} and train models for up to 100 epochs with early stopping.
-The embedding dimension for users and items is set to 128, and all hyperparameters are tuned on the validation set.
+Following \cite{yang2024not, cdcdr, BiTGCF}, we use the Adam optimizer \cite{kingma2014adam} and train all models for up to 100 epochs with early stopping.
+We fix the batch size to 1024 and set the embedding dimension for users and items to 128.
+The dropout rate is tuned over \{0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7\}, the number of negative samples is selected from \{1, 3, 5\}, and the regularization coefficient is searched over \{1e-4, 5e-4, 1e-3, 5e-3\}.
+All hyperparameters are tuned on the validation set.

 For persona construction in \ours, we use \texttt{gpt-4o} with each user's most recent 30 interactions, resulting in an average per-user cost of approximately \$0.022.
-For reproducibility, complete implementation details, including hyper-parameter search ranges and LLM-related configurations, are provided in \textbf{Appendix \ref{app_implem_detail}}.
+The temperatures for persona generation and domain description generation are set to $0.7$ and $1.0$ separately.
+For semantic encoding, we employ \texttt{text-embedding-3-large}, using $3,072$-dimensional embeddings for user personas and 512-dimensional embeddings for item semantic representations.